IELTS Speaking Part 1: how to speak about yourself

 Finally, the best advice for doing good in Part 1 is this:

 Take good preparation for short and easy questions and avoid negative answers.
 Appear in personally arranged mock tests with a good English speaker you know.
-Doing so, you will become confident and this confidence is important on the exam day.
-It will create a good image of you to the mind of your examiner.
+Doing so, you will become confident and this confidence is important on exam day.
+It will create a good image of you in the mind of your examiner.

 Happy IELTS!